uvjim/linksys_velop/README.md

 #### Select

 * Mesh: Devices _(disabled by default)_
-  * Once a device is selected the attributes will be updated to reflect the
-    following: connected adapters, description, manufacturer, model, name, operating_system, parent name, serial, status and unique_id
+  * Once a device is selected (assuming a [temporary device](#advanced-options) is not being used for display) the attributes will be updated to reflect the following: connected adapters, description, manufacturer, model, name, operating_system, parent name, serial, status and unique_id

 #### Sensors